-Eglet Adams' mass torts lawyers have obtained more multi-million dollar verdicts and settlements than any other law firm in the state of Nevada, including an $800 million settlement for victims of the Route 91 Harvest Festival mass shooting.
+Eglet Adams' mass torts lawyers have obtained more multi-million-dollar verdicts and settlements than any other law firm in the state of Nevada, including an $800 million settlement for victims of the Route 91 Harvest Festival mass shooting.

 What is a Mass Tort?
 How Does it Differ from a Class Action?

-Mass tort and class action lawsuits are brought forth by a group of people who have suffered harm by the same person, organization, or product.
+Mass tort and class action lawsuits are brought forth by a group of people who have suffered harm from the same person, organization, or product.
 These types of lawsuits can have dozens, hundreds, or even thousands of plaintiffs.

 (1) the class is so numerous that joinder of all members is impracticable;

 (2) there are questions of law or fact common to the class;

 (3) the claims or defenses of the representative parties are typical of the claims or defenses of the class; and